 I think most people equate France with the Eiffel Tower, great foods, wines and cheeses.
 France is a beautiful and amazing country that will always offer another surprise each time to visit.
 Their food is excellent, their history is breathtaking and the overall atmosphere is carefree.
 Have a countryside picnic or along the Seine.
 Take in its extraordinary ruins, castles, architecture that leaves her landscape mind-boggling.
 Where ever you roam throughout this wonderful country, you will find something exceptional.
 If you want to walk back in time, it’s here.
 If you want to dance the night away, it’s here.
 If you want to visit gardens painted by Monet, it’s here.

 France is a very expensive venture only exceeded by Italy.
-If you are on a tight budget it can be a little difficult but not impossible.
 Shop around for affordable accommodations and bring a few extra Euros to take in the food, the beauty and the wine.
 Bordeaux in the south West of the country as well as the cote d’azur located south East are also two pricey destinations.
 Let’s look at some cost cutters that might just work well for you:

 There are Dorm Rooms that range from 15 to 40 EUR per night.
 This depends on where you are staying within the country, Paris, the French Riviera and Bordeaux being the most expensive.

 Private Rooms in Hostels will run you approximately 75 EUR +.
 There are budget hotels that start off at 60 EUR per night.
 The good news is, as you move further out from Paris, the French Riviera and Bordeaux, accommodations will be less expensive.

 Another alternative is looking for rooms to rent or an apartment.
 This choice will serve you best in a city like Paris.